-On another note, while physical contact, especially between people of the same gender, is fairly common in a social setting, it should not extend beyond a handshake in the business setting – most locals dislike being touched by strangers.
-Conversely, people in Hong Kong might hold conversations at a much closer distance than some expats will be used to.
+On another note, while physical contact, especially between people of the same gender, may be fairly common in a social setting with friends, it should not extend beyond a handshake in the business setting – most locals dislike being touched by strangers.
+At the same time, people in Hong Kong might hold conversations at a much closer distance than some expats will be used to.

 Expats in Hong Kong should expect small talk at the start of meetings before talk turns to business.
 Similarly, business negotiations will move at a slow pace, which should be respected.

 That said, expats can expect to be invited to social occasions by their business associates.
 These should always be accepted as personal relationships are valued and these events, usually lunch or dinner, are a good way to build business connections.

 Attitude towards foreigners

 Hong Kong is one of the world’s most international cities and expats are integral to its economy.
 Foreigners are unlikely to experience prejudice or hostility, although observing cultural etiquette is vital in ensuring equitable treatment.